 DAIMLER AND MAYBACH planned to use their revolutionary 264cc engine to power a four-wheeler but initially knocked up a crude, wooden two-wheeled testbed (with outriggers) which they dubbed Einspur (‘one-track’).
 Many motorcyclists have had one-track minds ever since.
 On 10 November Daimler’s son Paul, 17, completed the first run on a petrol-engined motorcycle from Canstatt to Unterturkheim and back—about eight miles.
 Einspur—a Bluffers Guide: The saddle was too high for the rider’s feet to reach the ground and the lousy frame geometry made it unrideable so they fitted spring-loaded stabiliser wheels.
 The engine drove the rear wheel via a belt; a moveable pulley slackened the belt to serve as a kind of clutch, controlled by a twistgrip (as used by Roper and Michaux in 1869) which also controlled the rear brake.
-The heat of the engine set fire to the saddle.
+The heat of the engine set fire to the saddle, which must have attracted young Paul’s undivided attention.
 But it did 8mph and is the ancestor of the millions of petrol-engined vehicles that have rolled, floated and flown ever since.

 WITHIN A YEAR Daimler and Maybach had discarded the Einspur in favour of twin-track vehicles.
 Nonetheless, if you ignore the stabilisers the Einspur had two wheels and an engine.
 As such it is generally accepted as the first motor cycle and with it this timeline moves from pre-history to history.
 To introduce that history you couldn’t do better than the heading The Motor Cycle coined for the timeline in its Golden Anniversary issue: